EnergieID/energy-cost/README.md

 Python package to model your energy bill based on your energy consumption.

-This energy bill is calculated based on a `Contract` or even a `ContractHistory`, which is a collection of `Contract`s that can change over time.
+This energy bill is calculated based on a `Contract` or even a `ContractHistory`, which is a collection of contracts that can change over time.
 A contract consists of 5 parts:
 - `supplier`: the `Tariff` of your energy supplier
 - `distributor`: the `Tariff` of your energy distributor
 - `fees`: the government fees applicable to you, als defined as a `Tariff`
 - `taxes`: the government `Taxes` applicable to each cost component of your bill
-- `timezone`: the timezone in which all timestamps will be aligned and all outputs will be in
+- `timezone`: the timezone in which all calculations will be done

 You can also specify a `region`, `connection_type`, `customer_type` and `distributor_key` in your contract, which will automatically fetch the applicable distributor tariffs, fees, taxes and timezone for you from our built in data.
 This is optional, but it can save you a lot of time if your region is supported.